-8. NOTICE OF EMPLOYER OR SUPERVISOR INFORMATION.
+12. NOTICE OF EMPLOYER OR SUPERVISOR INFORMATION.
 Within seven (7) days of the effective date of this Decision, Respondent shall provide to the Board the names, physical addresses, mailing addresses, and telephone numbers of any and all employers and supervisors.
 Respondent shall also provide specific, written consent for the Board, Respondent's worksite monitor, and Respondent's employers and supervisors to communicate regarding Respondent's work status, performance, and monitoring.

-For purposes of this section, "supervisors" shall include the Chief of Staff and Health or Well Being Committee Chair, or equivalent, if applicable, when the Respondent has medical staff privileges.
+For purposes of this section, "supervisors" shall include the Chief of Staff and Health or Well Being Committee Chair, or equivalent, if applicable, when Respondent has medical staff privileges.

-9. BIOLOGICAL FLUID TESTING.
+13. BIOLOGICAL FLUID TESTING.
 Respondent shall immediately submit to biological fluid testing, at Respondent's expense, upon request of the Board or its designee.
 "Biological fluid testing" may include, but is not limited to, urine, blood, breathalyzer, hair follicle testing, or similar drug screening approved by the Board or its designee.
 Respondent shall make daily contact with the Board or its designee to determine whether biological fluid testing is required.
 Respondent shall be tested on the date of the notification as directed by the Board or its designee.
 The Board may order a Respondent to undergo a biological fluid test on any day, at any time, including weekends and holidays.
 Except when testing on a specific date as ordered by the Board or its designee, the scheduling of biological fluid testing shall be done on a random basis.
-The cost of biological fluid testing shall be borne by the Respondent.
+The cost of biological fluid testing shall be borne by Respondent.

-During the first year of probation, Respondent shall be subject to fifty-two (52) to one hundred four (104) random tests.
-During the second year of probation and for the duration of the probationary term, up to five (5) years, Respondent shall be subject to thirty-six (36) to one hundred four (104) random tests per year.
-Only if there have been no positive biological fluid tests in the previous five (5) consecutive years of probation, may testing be reduced to one (1) time per month.
+During the first year of probation, Respondent shall be subject to 52 to 104 random tests.)
+During the second year of probation and for the duration of the probationary term, up to five (5) years, Respondent shall be subject to 36 to 104 random tests per year.
+Only if there has been no positive biological fluid tests in the previous five (5) consecutive years of probation, may testing be reduced to one (1) time per month.
 Nothing precludes the Board from increasing the number of random tests to the first-year level of frequency for any reason.